- Home

 3.7 EQUALITY AND DIVERSITY

-Aberdeen City Council promotes equliaty of opportunity and is committed to having a diverse workforce where everyone is valued and respected.
+Aberdeen City Council promotes equality of opportunity and is committed to having a diverse workforce where everyone is valued and respected.
 For more information

 Equality and Diversity